Easy3D 2.6.1

 SplineCurveFitting (int k=2, Node_e node_type=eOPEN_UNIFORM)

-Sets the position of the spline control points.
+Sets the positions of the spline control points.

 Gets the control points of the spline.